Chained Soldier

 Chained Soldier, known in Japan as Mato Seihei no Slave (魔都精兵のスレイブ, Mato Seihei no Sureibu), is a Japanese web manga series written by Takahiro and illustrated by Yohei Takemura.
 It has been serialized on Shueisha's Shōnen Jump+ online platform since January 2019.

 The series is set in a near-future Japan where portals to a dangerous dimension, called Mato, have appeared across the country.
 In response, the government establishes the Mato Defense Force (MDF), a special military unit composed of superpowered women, to protect humankind and fight the dimension's inhabitants.
 The story follows Yuuki Wakura, a young man who accidentally wanders into Mato and is rescued by Kyouka Uzen, a top-ranking MDF officer.

 An anime television series adaptation, animated by Seven Arcs, aired from January to March 2024.
-A second season, animated by Passione and Hayabusa Film, is set to premiere in January 2026.
+A second season, animated by Passione and Hayabusa Film, aired from January to March 2026.
+A third season has been announced.

-By June 2025, the manga had over 5.5 million copies in circulation.
+By August 2026, the manga had over 6.8 million copies in circulation.

 Plot

 Several decades ago, mysterious gates opened across Japan, leading to an alternate dimension known as "Mato" (魔都).
 Two notable things were discovered within: malicious creatures known as "Shuuki" (醜鬼, Shūki), who are hostile towards humans, and Peaches, which grant superhuman powers to those who eat them.
-Since only women can gain powers by eating peaches, gender inequality was eradicated and the world became matriarchal.
+Since only women can gain powers by eating peaches, gender inequality was flipped and the world became matriarchal.
 To combat the Shuuki and establish a presence in Mato, the Japanese government took control of the portals and established the Mato Defense Force, a special paramilitary unit under the Japan Self-Defence Forces, tasked with protecting humanity and operating within the dimension.

 In 2020, high school senior Yuuki Wakura is set to graduate and enter the workforce when he accidentally wanders through an open portal into Mato and is attacked by a horde of Shuuki.
 Kyouka Uzen, commander of the Mato Defense Force's 7th Squad, rescues him, but they are both cornered by increasing numbers of Shuuki.
 Kyouka offers to place Yuuki under her power, so he can fight on her behalf as a combat slave so they can survive.
 After the battle, Kyouka is forced to reward Yuuki for his efforts fighting the Shuuki, which, in his case, involve kissing and intimate physical contact.

 Recognizing Yuuki's potential, Kyouka offers him a job with their unit after he graduates.
 Eager to become a hero and avenge his missing older sister, Yuuki accepts.
 The story follows Yuuki's service in the Mato Defense Force as Kyouka's combat slave and base caretaker, while he explores Mato and discovers its mysteries.